denten-books/plain-text/2-device.md

 Modern computers---and by extension the electronic book---harken back to a cluster of related thought experiments prevalent in the philosophy of Ludwig Wittgenstein and subsequently Alan Turing, his long-time student and colleague.
-The story of Turing machines has been told before in many guises, but never with an eye towards literary machines that nevertheless occupy a central place in the early development of modern computing.
+The story of Turing machines has been told before in many contexts, but never with an eye towards literary machines.
+The history of literary interpretation nevertheless occupies a central place in the early development of modern computing.
 To confront the computer as a literary device one must first understand its peculiar relationship to universal Turing machines.
-I would like to frame the discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+I would like to frame the discussion by drawing two further as yet unexplored historical genealogies that lead to Turing's seminal essay on computable
+numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the history of computer science and software engineering.
 The literary perspective is important because it allows us to see the computer in a new light: more than a byproduct of quantification, a metaphor machine.
-Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic
-manipulation: reading and writing.
+Turing machines should interest literary scholars because they embody a minimally viable model for generalized symbolic manipulation: reading and writing.
 Poetics should interest electrical and software engineers for the same reason, because it grounds computation in the long history of the word.
-Turing's thought experiments were meant to solve a mathematical problem, but their pedigree lies also in the fields of philology and hermeneutics, the study of textual meaning-making and interpretation.
+Turing's thought experiments were meant to solve a mathematical problem, but their pedigree lies also in the study of textual meaning-making and interpretation.

-In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the pages of a mathematical journal.
-The experiment addressed a problem in the field of elementary number theory [@church_computable_1937].
+In his seminal 1936 paper on computable numbers, Alan Turing proposed a peculiar (for a mathematical treatise) thought experiment that addressed a problem in the field of elementary number theory [@church_computable_1937].
 His solution involved more than a formula.
 Instead, he imagined a machine that would in some real sense take the place of the calculation.
 Ultimately, Turing described a device that was meant to embody the symbol: it transformed external abstractions into physical states, internal to the device.
 In doing so, this imagined machine was designed to breach the boundary between idea and